Skip to main content

 gather remaining obi material up in a flattened circle to make the bow

-Holding the circle of cloth, pinch 1 to 3 folds into the center of it.
+Holding the circle of cloth, pinch one to three folds into the center of it.
 The number of folds you are able to make depends on the thickness and stiffness of your obi.
 Hold the folds in place with one hand.
 If you had not already folded the short end of the obi in half horizontally, do this now, then use it to wrap around the folds you created, holding it in place and creating the bow shape.
 If you have too much obi length at the short end, you might have to wrap it around twice.
 Carefully hide any remaining length by tucking it into the part of the obi wrapped around your waist.

 The bow should be sitting at the top of the obi tied at your waist.
 Rotate the bow so that it is facing upward, like it was on top of a present, not outward.
 Adjust the “wings” of the bow to give it a nice shape.